Fiji Visa Guide: Do You Need a Visa to Visit Fiji? 🛂 [2025]© FijiPocketGuide.com

 Do I Need a Passport to Visit Fiji?

-Yes, you do need a passport for visiting Fiji.
-You will be required to show your passport both before boarding your flight to Fiji and on arrival in Fiji.
+Yes, you do need a passport to visit Fiji.
+You must show your passport before boarding your flight to Fiji and on arrival in Fiji.

-Your passport must be valid for at least six months after the date you intend to leave Fiji (the date that you state on your Passenger Arrival Card).
-Plus, you need a return or onward travel ticket out of Fiji.
+Your passport must be valid for at least six months after the date you intend to leave Fiji.
+In other words, the date you state on your Passenger Arrival Card.
+In addition, you need a return or onward travel ticket out of Fiji.

 Do I Need a Visa for Fiji?